 COEP’s annual regatta ready to set sail... online

-PUNE The College of Engineering Pune’s annual regatta is ready to set sail on July 11.
+PUNE The College of Engineering Pune’s (COEP) annual regatta is ready to set sail on July 11.

 The buzz of an audience, which makes it a unique evening every year, will be missing this time as no spectators will be allowed due to Covid restrictions.
 In 93 years of the event’s history, this will be the first it will be telecast online for viewers.